 Scotland produces some of the most renowned and respected cashmere brands in the world.
 Scotland, like Italy, has a reputation for crafting extremely high quality cashmere and woollen knitwear.
-Certain towns including Hawick are known for there influence and involvement in the manufacturing of cashmere clothing in Scotland.
+Certain towns including Hawick are known for their influence and involvement in the manufacturing of cashmere clothing in Scotland.
 Hawick is also home to John Laing, the oldest cashmere knitwear company in the world, founded in 1831.

 Johnstons Of Elgin

 Founded in 1797 by Alexander Johnston, situated in the picturesque spot on the bank of the river Lossie which was originally used as the power source for the manufacturing mill.
 Johnstons of Elgin is Scotlands second oldest cashmere company.
 Johnstons Of Elgin is also the only cashmere company in Scotland that carries out the entire process of creating clothing from the raw cashmere fibres straight from the underbelly of the goat.
 They were awarded the royal warrant of appointment of manufacturers of estate tweed H.R.H the Prince of Wales, Duke of Rothesay.

 view our collection of Johnstons of Elgin here.

 Pringle originally began life manufacturing knitted hosiery, founded in 1815 by Robert Pringle.
 It has since grown into a well known and favoured brand among golfers, celebrities and royalty.
 Famous for its classic vintage signature argyle pattern which was a favourite of the Duke of Windsor in the 1920’s.
 Pringle is also credited for launching the first cashmere twin set.
 Designer Otto Weisz invented the matching cardigan and top duo for the famous brand in 1930 and it became popular with celebrities of the time.